Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

     <b> white </b>
-    This color was used for a background color. except on the home page
+    This color was used for the background, except on the home page.
     <br>

 - #### Styling

     ** Special styles include: **

     - ** Buttons - ** The buttons were designed using bootstrap and the colors were chosen using the bootstrap color scheme.
-I used Font Awesome to add icons to buttons to help users better understand the purpose at a glance.
+I used Font Awesome to add icons to buttons to help users better understand the purpose of this essential proposal.

     - ** Pagination - ** Pagination consists of a navigation menu at the top.